-- A maximum of 10 hours of initial training (one hour of individual and nine hours of group sessions) are allowed during the first 12 month period beginning with the initial training date. - A maximum of two hours of individual sessions are allowed for each subsequent year.
+- 1. A maximum of 10 hours of initial training (one hour of individual and nine hours of group sessions) are allowed during the first 12 month period beginning with the initial training date; and - 2.
+A maximum of two (2) hours of individual sessions are allowed for each subsequent year.

-If special circumstances occur in which the ordering provider determines a recipient would benefit from individual sessions rather than group sessions, the order must also include a statement specifying that individual sessions would be more appropriate, along with an explanation.
+If special circumstances occur in which the ordering provider determines a beneficiary would benefit from individual sessions rather than group sessions, the order must also include a statement specifying that individual sessions would be more appropriate, along with an explanation.